Norton vs AVG: which antivirus is better?

 Norton has several scan options available:

-Out of all the scan options, the full scan was the best during our testing.
-During the full scan, Norton found all 10 malicious files that we’d planted, it lasted over 11 minutes, however, the CPU load was between 70% and 100%.
+Out of all the scan options we’ve tested, the full scan showed the most accurate results.
+During the full scan, Norton found all 10 malicious files that we planted, it lasted over 11 minutes.
+However, the CPU load was between 70% and 100%.

-AVG allows for a quick scan and the full system scan.
+AVG allows for a quick scan and a full system scan.
 Once again, the quick scan just checks the locations where viruses usually appear, while the full scan checks your entire system.

 During our own tests, AVG’s full system scan was slightly slower than the competitor’s.
 However, it was just as accurate.
-AVG caught all 100% of the malware that we’d planted.
-So, you can be certain that this antivirus will provide the needed protection for your device.
+AVG caught all 100% of the malware that we planted.
+So, you can be certain that this antivirus can provide the needed protection for your device.

 Overall, Norton offers more thorough scanning options with a lot more customizations available.